 Studies have shown that we live in houses that are too big.
 We probably use only 40% of the space.
 The rest of the space is filled up with more “stuff”.
 Over the past 50 years, house sizes have tripled.
-Some people even store some of their things off-site at storage facilities.
-People are becoming attached to their things, rather than the people around them.
+Some people even store some of their possessions off-site at storage facilities.
+People are becoming attached to their things, rather than the people or environment around them.

 We are programmed by conglomerates around the world to believe the more we buy, the more we own, the more fashionable we stay, the more successful we are, the happier we will become.
 Sadly, most of society is on the hunt for happiness and follows this habitual behaviour.

 So where is all this stuff coming from?
 Short answer – mainly China.
 Industry is never ending.
 This mindless consumption is causing the deterioration of our habitat.
 The burning of oil, coal, natural gas and fuels to power the consumer economy is the power for making all the cheap crap we don’t need.